onnx/models/tiny_yolov2/README.md

 ## Model input and output
 ### Input
-Input image of the shape (3x416x416)
+shape `(1x3x416x416)`
 ### Output
-Output is a (1x125x13x13) array
+shape `(1x125x13x13)`
 ### Pre-processing steps
-Resize the input image to a (3x416x416) array of type float32.
 ### Post-processing steps
-The output is a (125x13x13) tensor where 13x13 is the number of grid cells that the image gets divided into.
+The output is a `(125x13x13)` tensor where 13x13 is the number of grid cells that the image gets divided into.
 Each grid cell corresponds to 125 channels, made up of the 5 bounding boxes predicted by the grid cell and the 25 data elements that describe each bounding box (`5x25=125`).
 For more information on how to derive the final bounding boxes and their corresponding confidence scores, refer to this [post](http://machinethink.net/blog/object-detection-with-yolo/).
 ### Sample test data
 Sets of sample input and output files are provided in
 * the .npz format (`test_data_*.npz`).
-The input is a (3x416x416) numpy array of a test image from Pascal VOC, while the output is a numpy array of shape (1x125x13x13).
+The input is a `(1x3x416x416)` numpy array of a test image from Pascal VOC, while the output is a numpy array of shape `(1x125x13x13)`.
 * serialized protobuf TensorProtos (`.pb`), which are stored in the folders `test_data_set_*/`.

 ## License